blakeyoung81/blakesthoughts/src/content/blog/coding.md

 ---
 title: "Exploring Coding"
 description: "A sample post about Coding."
-pubDate: 2025-06-18
+pubDate: "2023-10-27"
 tags: ["Coding"]
 ---

-# Thoughts on Coding

-This is a placeholder post to explore the concept of Coding.
-More content will be coming soon.
+This is a sample blog post about coding.
+Content will be added here later.